-Outstanding long-term debt for governmental activities, as of June 30, 2018, totaled \$6.6 million of which \$2.5 million is related to debt refunding, \$93,000 is for the Bartlett Dam repairs, \$40,000 is for the septic loan program and \$4.0 million is for the Prescott Building project.
-Outstanding long-term debt for the business-type activities, as of June 30, 2018, totaled \$5.1 million of which \$4.0 million related to water and \$1.1 million related to the solar fund.
+Outstanding long-term debt for governmental activities as of June 30, 2019, totaled \$5.7 million of which \$1.9 million is related to a debt refunding, \$87,000 is for the Bartlett Dam repairs, \$32,000 is for the septic loan program and \$3.7 million is for the Prescott Building project.
+Outstanding long-term debt for the business-type activities as of June 30, 2019, totaled \$4.7 million of which \$3.7 million is related to water and \$1.0 million is related to the solar fund.

-Major capital events during the current year for governmental additions were \$4.4 million for land acquisition, Prescott Building renovations, vehicles, machinery and equipment, building improvements and infrastructure acquisitions.
-The water enterprise fund had additions of \$200,000 for a water main project and infrastructure and the solar enterprise fund had additions of \$23,000 for equipment.
+Major capital events during the current year for governmental additions were \$794,000 for road improvements, building improvements and equipment.
+The water enterprise fund had additions of \$2.9 million for a water main project and a truck.

-Please refer to notes 4, 6, 7 and 8 for further discussion of the major capital and debt activity.
+Please refer to notes 4, 6, 7 and 8 for further discussion of the capital asset and debt activity.